 Finally, note that the frequency of Instagram usage has been directly associated with depressive symptoms in women aged between 18-35 years old (Sherlock & Wagstaff, 2019) and in adolescents (Yurdagül et al., 2019).

 Regarding Instagram usage, research has revealed strong associations with anxiety levels in different populations.
 One study reported that the frequency of its usage can be related to the levels of anxiety in women aged between 18-35 years old (Sherlock & Wagstaff, 2019).
 In a second study, a direct association has been found between Instagram usage and anxiety in boys, while in girls this association was mediated by body image dissatisfaction (Yurdagül et al., 2019).
-Finally, a recent study has found that social anxiety in young users is associated with the attitude of comparing one's appearance with other people’s pictures on Youtube, Snapchat, and Instagram.
+Fardourly et al. (2020) highlighted the link between social anxiety and the propensity of young users to compare their appearance with others' pictures on various platforms, including Youtube, Snapchat, and Instagram.
 Additionally, Awao et al. (2022) observed that increased Instagram and Snapchat usage during the pandemic was associated with higher anxiety levels, cumulative Covid-19–related stress appraisals, and higher levels of posttraumatic stress symptoms.

 Despite the research about the effects of Instagram still being in its infancy, recent studies have shown that limiting the use of Instagram increases well-being by increasing sleep quality (Graham et al., 2020).
-The frequency of Instagram usage has also been related to a decreased self-esteem in women aged between 18-35 years old (Sherlock & Wagstaff, 2019) and adults aged between 18-35 years old (Radecke, 2022; Stefana et al., 2022).
+The frequency of Instagram usage has also been found to correlate with decreased self-esteem in two distinct age groups: women aged between 18-45 years old (Lemus, 2022; Sherlock & Wagstaff, 2019) and adults aged between 18-35 years old (Radecke, 2022; Stefana et al., 2022).
 Furthermore, individuals with low self-esteem tend to place significant relevance on feedback from other users, such as the number of likes or other engagement on Instagram (Diefenbach & Anders, 2022).

 Taken together, those studies show that psychological and psychiatric problems can be associated with a problematic usage of Instagram.
 However, some authors have also found that a correct and rational use of Instagram can have positive mental health outcomes.
 It is considered that the use of social media platforms like Facebook may result in social benefits, such as increased perception of aid and social support from others (Li et al., 2015), relational closeness (Vitak, 2012), and social capital (Aubrey & Rill, 2013) that is linked to benefits from interpersonal relationships and groups a person belongs to.
 In particular, regarding Instagram, Brailovskaia & Margraf (2018) found an association between Instagram membership and social support, extroversion, and life-satisfaction.
 In a similar way, Yang (2016) found that browsing on Instagram is associated with lower loneliness among undergraduate students.